-In our summer series of security and safety, this week’s blog is about keeping You Free of PCI Fees in 3 Simple Steps.
+As summer officially begins, be sure to keep security and safety in mind.
+This week’s blog is about keeping You Free of PCI Fees in 3 Simple Steps.

-We know that the last thing you want to worry about is security, and we make every effort to share with you the important aspects of PCI compliance and safety in your business – but it also shouldn’t cost you more.
+We know that you have many things to focus on now and the last thing you want to worry about is PCI compliance and credit card security.
+We make every effort to educate our clients and will routinely remind you of the important aspects of PCI compliance.
+It is simple to do and is one aspect of security and safety in your business.

 1) Are you being charged a PCI fee?
 This should be easy to find on your monthly statement.
 It might be called PCI Non-compliant Fee or PCI Compliance Fee.
-If you see this.
+If you see this fee listed on your statement.
 Call us.

 3) Is your POS software up to date?
 Security updates for POS software (and others that pose a security risks) should be made consistently to stave off the issues related to unwanted hackers breaching business systems.
-This is an important step in PCI compliance and can put you into a non-compliant status, which can result in fees that you shouldn’t have to pay.
+This is an important step in PCI compliance.
+If your Point of Sale System software is out of date, that simple fact can put you into a non-compliant status, which can result in fees that you shouldn’t have to pay.

 The fact is, if you are non compliant, fees will be assessed each month, every month, until you are – and these fees do not go to your processor – they go to the bank and they are non-refundable.